Last Updated on May 19, 2022 @ 6:27 pm

 Divorcing a cheating husband and knowing when the time is right to move on is important when you have had enough of the affairs.
-According to a 2012 study published in the Journal of Marital and Family Therapy, 41 percent of marriages in the U.S. are characterized by emotional or physical infidelity.
+According to a study published in the Journal of Marital and Family Therapy, 41 percent of marriages in the U.S. are burdened with emotional or physical infidelity.
 Infidelity is a major cause of divorce and it can make an already emotional situation much more difficult to handle.
 Twenty-two percent of men admit to straying at least one time while married.
 For a woman in a marriage, this is a scary statistic, but it should also help to point out that you are not alone.

 Divorcing a Cheating Husband is Tough – Let Our Team Help!

-Divorcing a cheating husband isn’t an easy thing to go through, and you shouldn’t do it alone.
+Divorcing a cheating husband isn’t to go through, and you shouldn’t do it alone.
 Family, friends, and most importantly, a good divorce lawyer, will help support you and get you through these difficult times.
 Most divorce lawyers will provide free consultations for those who need to divorce a husband that cheats.
 In addition to this, a licensed therapist or psychiatrist that specializes in marriage counseling can help.
 A marriage counselor isn’t necessarily someone who works only with couples to save their marriage, they also assist people that have to move on because of the actions of the other spouse.

-Affairs are typically characterized as one-night stands but according to most major studies, the average length of an affair is two years.
-Thirty-one percent of marriages continue after an affair is discovered or admitted to by the cheating spouse.
-This leads to the conclusion that the majority of marriages touched by infidelity do not last.
 When infidelity on the part of her husband leads a wife to divorce, a cheating husband becomes enemy number one.
 Divorcing a cheating husband may mean not only the breaking up of your marriage, but also the ending of a painful chapter in your life.
 You deserve happiness!
+Moving on is essential and needs to be done in a healthy manner.
+Anger, resentment, and hurt feelings will continue, but being a survivor means knowing that moving on and moving forward is the only way to live your best life.

 What to Do When Divorcing Your Cheating Husband

 There are some instances where a cheating husband may have to pay a larger proportion of the property/money to his wife though.
 This could happen through a process called “dissipation.”
 Most evidence of marital misconduct is considered circumstantial but it may be admissible in court.
 Cell phone records, pictures, testimonials from friends and co-workers, emails, and text messages are common evidence.
 The Internet makes it easy to find indication of infidelity and when the information is printed it becomes evidence.